Afira911/studify/README.md

 - Write and track their tasks using a built-in notes feature
 - Stay motivated and avoid burnout using proven time management methods

-Designed and built in just 3 days as a personal coding challenge, this project aims to demonstrate both technical skill and creative problem-solving using modern tools.
+Designed and built in as a personal coding challenge, this project aims to demonstrate both technical skill and creative problem-solving using modern tools, especially AI.

 ---